lhkhiem28/Enhancing-Vietnamese-Sentiment-Analysis-with-Ensemble-Networks/README.md

 # A Novel Approach for Enhancing Vietnamese Sentiment Classification

-This is the Pytorch implementation for our paper "A Novel Approach for Enhancing Vietnamese Sentiment Classification", which is accepted at the conference IEA / AIE 2021.
+This is official Pytorch implementation of our paper "A Novel Approach for Enhancing Vietnamese Sentiment Classification", which is accepted at the conference IEA / AIE 2021.

+## Data availability
+In this work, we used two datasets:

 ## Contact
 * Khiem H. Le (lhkhiem28@gmail.com)